-1. Concentrated flux, applied to nodes, using the CFLUX card (degree of freedom 11)

-- 2. Distributed flux, applied to surfaces or volumes, using the DFLUX card - 3.
-Convective flux defined by a FILM card.
-It satisfies the equation where q is the a flux normal to the surface, h is the film coefficient, T is the body temperature and T_0 is the environment temperature (also called sink temperature).
+- 1. Concentrated flux, applied to nodes, using the CFLUX card (degree of freedom 11) - 2.
+Distributed flux, applied to surfaces or volumes, using the DFLUX card where q is the a flux normal to the surface, h is the film coefficient, T is the body temperature and T_0 is the environment temperature (also called sink temperature).
 CalculiX can also be used for forced convection calculations, in which the sink temperature is an unknown too.
 This applied to all kinds of surfaces cooled by fluids or gases.